 People are involved in the planning and reviewing of their care, with the provider demonstrating a commitment to ascertaining people's wishes and preferences.
+We have asked the provider to ensure reviews of personal plans are also inclusive of people's representatives.
 People do receive copies of their personal plan and written information about the service.
-People do not always receive written information about them in relation to accessing their written reviews and daily notes.
+People do not always have access to written information about them, such as their reviews and daily notes.
 The RI has assured us this will be rectified.

 People's individual circumstances are considered.
 Improvements have now been made to people's personal plans to ensure they include key information to enable care workers to have a good understanding of the people they support.
-People's assessments and personal plans are detailed, person centred and contain information about what is meaningful to people.
-Personal plans are now outcome focused and focus on medical conditions and risks which enables care workers to understand the holistic needs of people they support.
 Further strengthening can be achieved by working on people's strengths and adopting positive risks in order to maximise people's autonomy and independence.

-People do not always receive the right care and support, because many people are not having the full duration of support during a care call, with care workers signing out of a call early.
+People do not get the right care and support as early as possible because carer workers do not always arrive on time or stay the full duration of a care call.
 Management had already identified this at the time of the inspection through internal audits and is actively working to understand and resolve this issue.
 Daily notes written by care workers are basic and task centred and require more information and improvement to capture people's well-being and outcomes.
 This ensures more effective oversight and communication between different care workers; in order for any changes to people's presentation and well-being to be identified at the earliest opportunity.
 Improvements are also required for the monitoring of accident and incidents to enable management to identify emerging patterns, trends and outcomes for people.

 There are measures in place for reducing cross-infection and medication risks.
 Relevant policies are present and care workers receive appropriate training.
 Care workers have sufficient supply of personal protective equipment and spot checks are carried out to ensure they are using it appropriately in practice.
+People can benefit from a service that administers medication through trained and competent staff.
+The service regularly monitors and reviews its medication policies and procedures.